Lake City Ice Park

-Located, with permission, on public, BLM lands, the Lake City Ice Park is FREE to the public and easily accessible.
+Located, with permission, on public, BLM land, the Lake City Ice Park is FREE to the public and easily accessible.
 With hardly any lines… especially on the weekdays, this ice wall offers:

-- Bolted anchors.
-Be ready to extend anchors up to 25 meters.
+- Be ready to extend anchors up to 25 meters.

-The Lake City Ice Park is open December to March, weather permitting, is family (and canine) friendly, and has a fire pit and warming hut.
+The Lake City Ice Park is open November to March, weather permitting, is family (and canine) friendly, and has a fire pit and warming hut.
 As always it is climb at your own risk.